Developing Your Child's Motor Skills

 Today, we're sharing some ideas and resources for helping develop your child's motor skills.
 We've linked to some of the products we carry, but you may be able to find similar products elsewhere if you need more options.

 It may also be helpful to know that if you're seeing a pattern of extra struggle around motor skills (walking/talking/climbing/eating...) compared to same-aged peers, it may be worth an occupational therapy evaluation.
 A few of our little ones have had apraxia and/or low muscle tone, and we have found that very helpful to know.
-Of course, getting skilled professionals on our team has made a huge difference, too - we've seen a lot of delays shrink away with proper intervention, and once we knew how to coach them better!
+Of course, getting skilled professionals on our team has made a huge difference, too - we've seen many delays shrink away with proper intervention, and once we knew how to coach them better!

 Fine Motor Skills

-If your child enjoys workbook type activities:
+If your child enjoys workbook-type activities:

 - mazes